timelystream/timelystream.com/docs/sql/indexes.md

 ## Index types

-DuckDB currently uses two index types:
+Blazar currently uses two index types:

 * A [min-max index](https://en.wikipedia.org/wiki/Block_Range_Index) is automatically created for columns of all [general-purpose data types](/docs/sql/data_types/overview).
 * An [Adaptive Radix Tree (ART)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.674.248&rep=rep1&type=pdf) is mainly used to ensure primary key constraints and to speed up point and very highly selective (i.e., < 0.1%) queries.
 Such an index is automatically created for columns with a `UNIQUE` or `PRIMARY KEY` constraint and can be defined using `CREATE INDEX`.